sergeyklay/psr/README.md

 ## Installation

-You can install the Tideways extension from source.
+You can install the PSR extension from source.

 Building from source is straightforward.
 Follow these instructions to generate a binary extension for your platform: